The STRONGs of Ulster, Ireland, Chapter 5

 Robert James STRONG

-At the age of 11, in 1874, Robert J.STRONG received a bible for attendance at the Falls Road Wesleyan Sunday School ii).
+At the age of 11, in 1874, Robert J.STRONG received a bible as a farewell present from the Falls Road Wesleyan Sunday School …ii).
 I found this bible amongst RGD STRONG's books.
 RGD was RJ's nephew and my father.
 This Sunday School was located at the beginning of Divis-street where it joins on Falls-road, and in easy walking distance from the STRONG home in 21 Alexander-street West (c 1862-1868) and also near their next home in 108 Dover-street (c 1870-1872).
-RJ's parents were married in the Donegal Square East Wesleyan Chapel on 26 Apr 1862 iii) and thus RJ was brought up in this faith in Belfast.
-RJ emigrated at age 11 with his family to NZ in the ship "Baron Aberdare" and arrived in Auckland NZ on 19 March 1875 iv).
-He left home some time before his father entered his first census in the family bible in Auckland on 3 Apr 1881 when RJ was aged 18 i).
+RJ's parents were married in the Donegal Square East Wesleyan Chapel on 26 Apr 1862 …iii) and thus RJ was brought up in this faith in Belfast.
+RJ emigrated at age 11 with his family to NZ in the ship "Baron Aberdare" and arrived in Auckland NZ on 19 March 1875 …iv).
+He left home some time before his father entered his first census in the family bible in Auckland on 3 Apr 1881 when RJ was aged 18 …i).
 RJ's death certificate does not help in telling us when he arrived in Australia… the question "How long in the Australasian Colonies or States" was answered with "35 years in New S Wales", which goes back to when RJ arrived in NZ.
-Perhaps the original informant meant with "35 years in the Australasian Colonies"? v)
+Perhaps the original informant meant with "35 years in the Australasian Colonies"? …v)

 i) STRONG Family Bible, held by Philip Strong.